- Copywriting Services

 Let’s say you’re thinking of buying a drill.
 Its features might be that it’s cordless, has slow and fast speeds, and offers multiple torque settings.
 The benefits would be you can drill holes faster and easier into any type of wood or metal.
 Those are the reasons you buy!

-When you turn features and specifications into enticing benefits, you prompt your buyer into thinking, “I really need this!”
+When you turn features and specifications into enticing benefits, you prompt your buyer into thinking, “I really want this!”
+Or, even better, “I really NEED this!”

 Back when my son was in college, he ran an online business selling used Lego sets.
 Ryan would buy collections from other kids, mostly boys in their late teens, who’d long since lost interest in their Legos and were happy to trade them for cash.